Waterloo Road (film): Production

 The film was originally known as Blue for Waterloo.

 Stewart Granger later said the film was one of his favourites as his role "was a heel, but a real character".
 He says the film was made in ten days while he was also making Love Story.
 He was particularly proud of the fight scene with John Mills.

 Sidney Gilliat said he was taken off the film before it was finished.
 Production was stopped and there were still some exteriors to be shot.
-Ted Black had gone and the Ostrers put the film at the end of the dubbing schedule.
+Producer Edward Black had gone and the Ostrers put the film at the end of the dubbing schedule.
 However, Earl St John who was in charge of Odeon cinemas liked the film and got the dubbing done.

 Gilliat said the idea of using Alastair Sim's character as a commentator was his, though based on the original Val Valentine story.
 However, he thought the device "proved a bit of a mess".

+Reception

+According to Kinemaotgraph Weekly the film was a "runner up" at the British box office in 1945.

+The Monthly Film Bulletin wrote: "In both writing and directing, Gilliat has achieved a remarkable degree of sincerity, of fidelity to background and character.
+These humble homes of South London, the friendly bustle of pub and street market, the tawdriness of the small-time shady characters – all are presented with a resolute and austere resistance to temptations to 'glamourise'.
+The incidentals of scene, character and activity are filled in with such painstaking conscientiousness that they remain in perfect perspective.
+Laughs are pointed with an unusual nicety of timing and the dialogue achieves at times a height of skill which is as subtle as it is unspectacular.
+The technical qualities of the film achieve the same veracity – notably the photography and the fisticuffs (under the guidance of Dave Crowley), which rank the climactic fight as one of the most convincing ever filmed fictionally.
+To complete this modest but most satisfying piece there is refreshingly honest and restrained acting – with Granger successfully rounding out the most difficult role and putting over the showy artificialities of the conceited philanderer."